 The biggest challenge in asset distribution is agreeing on the value of the asset.
 The spouse that owns a business may claim the business is worth significantly less than it is actually worth, while at the same time claim that the house they are going to vacate is worth much more than it is worth.

 Tracy Duell-Cazes is a certified family law specialist, recognized and licensed by the California State Bar and has held this certification since 2002.
 Tracy is well-versed in the area of community property and will work with you to ensure that the final asset distribution as even and fair.
-Tracy works in all areas of family law and is available for a free consultation.
+Tracy works in all areas of family law.
 Call our office at 408-267-8484.